 Here’s a free printable refrigerator clean out checklist to help keep you on task and clean our your kitchen this month!
 Tips on cleaning your refrigerator and freezer quickly while you purge.

 Ok so it’s time for a refrigerator clean out!!
 I know, but it really needs to be done every few months (especially if you have kids).
-In a perfect world our fridge would be perfectly organized with all the labels facing forward, nothing left inside that was expired, and there would never be spills!!
-Well, that’s not reality…at least not in my mom world. 😉 It makes me feel a lot better after I’ve purged my freezer and refrigerator, and cleaned the shelves that have been neglected.
-Here are a few tips and a refrigerator clean out checklist to make sure you don’t miss anything and can breathe a sigh of relief when you’re done too.
-This post brought to you by Green Works and is one of our most helpful organization printables!
-The content and opinions expressed below are that of The Typical Mom. (originally posted 2/17)
+In a perfect world our fridge would be perfectly organized with all the labels facing forward, and nothing expired.
+This post sponsored by Green Works.
+Find other helpful organization printables here on The Typical Mom too. (originally posted 2/17)

 Refrigerator Clean Out